jakelashbrook/discover-penwith/README.md

     with the rest of the page content.
  - ii.
 The info windows generate on the map as expected, however when a new info-window is clicked the previous one does not close as was expected.
 This is a problem within the codebase that needs to be carefully fixed to enhance the overall User Experience.
+    - Although I wrote code to close the open InfoWindow when a new one is opened, the code is faulty and isn't functioning correctly.
+    I have tried a few different ways to fix this, and currently haven't been able to find a solution, however the site is still fully functional- it's just annoying having to individually close each InfoWindow to stop them overlapping.
+A fix is on the way!
 3. As expected, the Street View of each marker selected is generated upon a new marker being clicked.
 There are no problems with this feature.
 However, I plan to keep an eye on the street view locations to see if they can be updated if/when Google updates the locations which offer a Street View.
 4. All images displayed correctly.
-5. The last thing that caught my attention was that when the # TOUR section appears with the Street View the section blends with the footer, this can be resolved with a simple white border-top being added to the footer element.
+5. The last thing that caught my attention was that when the # TOUR section appears with the Street View the section blends with the footer- this has been resolved with a simple white inline style rule of a white border-top being added to the footer element on the explore page.
 6. HTML Sections need to be distinguished for SEO.

 **Join In Page Testing:**